alcionai/corso-roadmap/README.md

 ## Guide to the roadmap

-Every item on the roadmap is an issue, with labels that indicates the following
+Every item on the roadmap is an issue, with labels that indicate the following
 categories:

 * **Workflow Feature Area** - describes the workflow area functionality (e.g.